 Wage & Hour Claims and Class Actions

 The wage and hour landscape continues to evolve at a blistering pace, with the potential for damaging claims at an all-time high.
-That is why it is essential that defense counsel be fully prepared for the coming tidal wave of claims and class actions.
-Come join your colleagues and clients at the nation’s premier wage and hour defense forum and hone the skills and strategies needed to keep pace with this rapidly changing area of law, defend against new and innovative claims, and prepare for emerging regulations and evolving enforcement priorities.
+That is why it is essential that employers and their counsel be fully prepared for and ready to defend against and manage the latest claims and class actions.
+Come join your colleagues and clients at the nation’s premier wage and hour forum and hone your skills and strategies needed to keep pace with this rapidly changing area of law, manage and defend against new and innovative claims, and prepare for emerging regulations and evolving enforcement priorities.

-American Conference Institute’s 18th National Forum on Wage & Hour Claims and Class Actions will provide you with an unparalleled opportunity to convene with expert in-house counsel from Walmart, Coca-Cola, Bank of America, Microsoft, Home Depot, U.S. Bank, Dow Jones & Co., American Airlines, Darden Restaurants, Covidien, Cisco Systems, Wells Fargo, Marsh & McLennan, RBS, Kaplan, IBM, The Hartford, DIRECTV, Family Dollar Stores, TIAA-CREF, Reed Elsevier, and AXA Equitable, as well as renowned federal and state judges, top government officials, and leading outside defense counsel from around the nation, who will provide you with expert advice, insider strategies, and comprehensive updates on:
+American Conference Institute’s 22nd National Forum on Wage & Hour Claims and Class Actions will provide you with an unparalleled opportunity to convene with expert in-house counsel from Bank of America, Macy’s, Citigroup, Best Buy, Wells Fargo, Boehringer Ingelheim, The Hartford, Century Link, Royal Bank of Scotland, Masco Corporation, Family Dollar Stores, Advance Auto Parts, PSEG Services, Walmart, The Dolan Company, Marsh & McLennan, Florida Power & Light, Western Union, FedEx, Fox Group, DirecTV and more, as well as renowned federal and state judges, and leading outside counsel from around the nation, who will provide you with expert advice, insider strategies, and comprehensive updates on:

 Accreditation will be sought in those jurisdictions requested by the registrants which have continuing education requirements.
 This course is identified as nontransitional for the purposes of CLE accreditation.

-ACI certifies that the activity has been approved for CLE credit by the New York State Continuing Legal Education Board in the amount of 9.0 hours.
-An additional 2.0 credit hours will apply to each Focus Session participation.
+ACI certifies that the activity has been approved for CLE credit by the New York State Continuing Legal Education Board in the amount of 12.0 hours.

-ACI certifies that this activity has been approved for CLE credit by the State Bar of California in the amount of 7.75 hours.
-An additional 2.0 credit hours will apply to each Focus Session participation.
+ACI certifies that this activity has been approved for CLE credit by the State Bar of California in the amount of 10.0 hours.

 Register now by calling 1-888-224-2480 or by faxing your registration form to 1-877-927-1563.